vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ```

-You can use the resulting list of URLs and IPs to determine what would have been blocked if the device was in block mode, and which feature blocked them.
-Review each item on the list to identify URLS or IPs whether any are necessary to your environment.
-If you find any entries that have been audited which are critical to your environment, create an Indicator to allow them in your network.
-Allow URL / IP indicators take precedence over any block.
+You can use the resulting list of URLs and IPs to determine what would be blocked if network protection is set to block mode on the device.
+You can also see which features would block URLs and IPs.
+Review the list to identify any URLS or IPs that are necessary for your environment.
+You can then create an allow indicator for those URLs or IP addresses.
+Allow indicators take precedence over any blocks.

-Once you've created an indicator, you can look at resolving the underlying issue:
+Once you've created an indicator, you can look at resolving the underlying issue as follows:

 - SmartScreen – request review
 - Indicator – modify existing indicator
-- MCA – review unsanctioned APP
+- MCA – review unsanctioned app
 - WCF – request recategorization

 Using this data you can make an informed decision on enabling Network protection in Block mode.
 See [Order of precedence for Network protection blocks](web-protection-overview.md#order-of-precedence).